viet-nguyend/cyclistic_data_project/README.md

 ![Screenshot (256)](https://github.com/viet-nguyend/cyclistic_data_project/assets/142729978/89fe9ec2-a6ad-4e1d-9f65-816ecd72817c)

-According to the table, members did more ride than casual riders, this is true cause members usually get more benefit and better service.
-However, the average duration for a ride of a casual rider is higher than that of a member.
-To get a clearer picture regarding this pattern, futher analysis is recommended
+According to the table, members did more ride than casual riders, this is true cause members usually get more benefit and better service but the average duration for a ride of a casual rider is higher than that of a member.

 - Rides distribution by types and member_casual